Poggen/portfolio/content/case-studies/a-simple-homemade-radio-player.md

 title: Built my own radio player
 description: React, Gatsby
 ---
 ![](https://jakobmagnusson.se/assets/radioplayer.png)

 <br />

 ### Overview

-As a learning project I wanted to create a radio player.
-The goal was to create an easy to use player while learning more about React, design tokens and the open API at Sveriges Radio.
+As a learning project I wanted to build my own radio player.
+The goal was to build an easy to use player while learning more about React, design tokens and the open API at Sveriges Radio.

 <br />